Kimserey/BlogArchive/x.md

 )
 ```

-Cool!
 Now we have the API ready for registration, what we need to do next is to define the SPA endpoints which complement the API endpoints.

 ## 4. Site endpoints